chchen/shellac-can/README.md

 ### Requirements
 * <a href = "https://download.racket-lang.org/">Racket 8.0 or higher</a>
-* Rosette 4.0 or higher -- if racket is properly installed, the following command should will install Rosette: 'raco pkg install rosette'.
+* Rosette 4.0 or higher -- if racket is properly installed, the following command should will install Rosette: `raco pkg install rosette`.
 (Note: if an earlier version of racket is installed on your system, be sure to explicitly use the later version you installed.)
 * Z3 (included with Rosette distribution)

 ### Running the experiments